A Long Journey

-Heas stopped leaning on Marcus for support, covering his new pendent his whispered arcane gibberish.
-Eventually the symbols lit up and the gem started to pour water.
-Taking a drink he stopped the flow of water and pocketed his new trinket.
+Heas stopped leaning on Marcus for support, covering his new pendent with his whispered arcane gibberish.
+Eventually, the symbols lit up, and the gem started to pour water.
+Taking a drink, he stopped the flow of water and pocketed his new trinket.

 “How is it you always find the good stuff?
 The others had nothing on them.
 Even their weapons were shit.”